 Physalins has immunomodulatory effects and physalins B, D and F have antileishmanial activity.
 Physalins B and F reduce the percentage of Leishmania-infected macrophages and the intracellular parasite number at concentrations non-cytotoxic to macrophages.
 Topical treatment with physalin F significantly reduced the lesion size, the parasite load and histopathological alterations in mice infected with L. amazonensis.

-The foregoing demonstrate the potent antileishmanial activity of physalins, especially physalin F, and suggest the development of new therapeutic options for cutaneous leishmaniasis.
+The foregoing demonstrates the potent antileishmanial activity of physalins, especially physalin F, and suggest the development of new therapeutic options for cutaneous leishmaniasis.

 Mullaca has demonstrated effective antibacterial properties against many types of gram positive and gram negative bacteria, including Pseudomonas, Staphylococcus and Streptococcus.
 Researchers in Japan focused on the antiviral actions and studies show that it is active (in vitro) against Polio virus I, Herpes simplex virus and the measles virus.